bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 **The command seen below deletes most SECURITY, RELEASE, CHANGELOG, LICENSE, CONTRIBUTING, & HISTORY files that take up pointless space in repo's you wish to keep exclusively for your own reference.**

-### !!!Use with caution as this command removes the attribution of the work from it's original authors!!!!!
+### !!!Use with caution as this command removes the attribution of the work from it's original authors

 [![!!!Use with caution as this command removes the attribution of the work from it's original authors!!!!!](https://camo.githubusercontent.com/ea68eea425581d8683031170810ceb578f8bafb975c1d5323100965dd912a3fa/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a72356447687462655a3456644f353455)](https://camo.githubusercontent.com/ea68eea425581d8683031170810ceb578f8bafb975c1d5323100965dd912a3fa/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a72356447687462655a3456644f353455)